Matthew1906/C--MINIGAME-COMPILATION/README.md

 Most programs can only run using Windows Operating System

-(sorry if the style of code doesn't follow C Coding Standard, i've just figured it out after about 15 minigames and it will take too long to fix.
+(I'm sorry if the style of code doesn't follow C Coding Standard, i've just figured it out after about 15 minigames and it will take too long to fix.
 Not to mention this is literally just for fun)